Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Company A has two departments within the company: Training and Operations.
-Which dimension of service management is focused on how a company structures its human resources?
+Which dimension of Service Management is focused on how a company structures its human resources?

 - [ ] Partners and Suppliers.
 - [ ] Value Streams and Processes.